I was surprisingly, unsurprised when I received a text one afternoon simply saying “I’m hoovering Hogwarts”.

-Two years later it was my turn to walk through those doors and into a world of wizards, goblins and muggles and the Great Hall itself, home to many a fancy feast and of course, the sorting into houses of each new first year as they start their wizarding journey.
+Two years later it was my turn to walk through those doors and into Hogwarts and the world of wizards, goblins and muggles.
+We entered via the Great Hall itself, home to many a fancy feast and of course, the sorting into houses of each new first year as they start their wizarding journey.

 The tour takes you around familiar sets including the Gryffindor common room and offers you a close-up look at many cleverly designed items such as the snakes on the door to the Chamber of Secrets.
 In the film of the same name, the snakes slither across the door as it opens and closes but they weren’t computer generated as many assumed.
 They are hand-made articulated snakes that move along slotted tracks, powered by a hidden electric motor.

 You can take a peek inside Hagrid’s hut and the Weasley’s kitchen.
 You can even take a ride in the Weasley’s flying car or on a broomstick and being the big kid that I am, I thoroughly enjoyed flying over London and the towers and spires of Hogwarts itself.
 (Although you’ll have to go on the tour itself to see how that is done.)

 Back down to earth, the tour heads outside where you’ll find a bar selling butterbeer (an acquired taste)and exhibits including Privet Drive, where Harry grows up, and the fantastical Knight Bus that features in ‘Harry Potter and the Prisoner of Azkaban’.